ChristophP/parcel-resolver-elm-bundle/README.md

 # Parcel resolver elm bundle

-**This package is already prepared for when supports multi module Elm compilation.
-You can track the progress in this PR: https://github.com/parcel-bundler/parcel/pull/8076**

 This is a resolver for parcel to make it easier to bundle multiple elm source files into one.